huntdatacenter/docs/docs/coordination/services-model.md

 ::: tip Summary

 * The service model introduces a new way to control and manage labs via "Services centers" and "Data spaces".
-This setup do also include a new way to price services in labs.
+This setup also includes a new way to price services in labs.

 * Our intention is to simplify access to labs and data spaces as soon as a service center is established, and to ensure predictable prices that allow for both access to flexible resources and sustainable services.

-* We will kindly ask all labs to sign a new set of agreements as soon as possible, and to help us organize your activities into data spaces and services center.
+* We will kindly ask all labs to sign a new set of agreements as soon as possible, and to help us organize your activities into data spaces and services centers.
 This needs to be completed before January 2022.

 * New labs will be required to use the new agreements from July 2021.
-Existing labs needs to upgrade from October to adjust resources, and all labs needs to upgrade before January 2022 to continue their services.
+Existing labs need to upgrade from October to adjust resources, and all labs need to upgrade before January 2022 to continue their services.

 [Click here to get started](/services/services-model/#getting-started)